 • 11 people who have helped you to achieve

-• 10 biggest challenges you have ever faced
+• 10 biggest challenges you have ever faced and overcome

 • 9 learnings from these challenges